-Kirsty Hoi-Yee Chau, a UK-based artist, specializes in ink-on-paper portraits.
+Hoi-Yee Chau (also known as Kirsty), a UK-based artist, specializes in ink-on-paper portraits.
 She has been the finalist of several art competitions including the Summer Exhibition of Royal Academy of Arts (UK), Neo Artprize (UK), Schwartz Gallery (UK), Hong Kong Art Prize (HK) and Eileen Chang Painting Award (HK).

 Kirsty uses psychoanalytic theories to research the viewing experience, identification and subjectivity of Split Portraiture.